 - does can have several litters a year

 - raising your own meat gives you some food security

 - their poo is great fertilizer!

-Related article: The Best Meat Rabbit Breed - can you guess?
+Related Reading: The Best Meat Rabbit Breed - Can you guess?

 rabbit pot pie © David Fedulov / Unsplash

 young kit © Lori / Dandelion Hill Homestead